 The Death Penalty Appeals Process: Additional Resources

 The death penalty appeals process can be slow and drawn out.
 But that is one way to help ensure that our government is taking a close look at these types of cases and an appellant is given all possible options for attacking their case before facing the ultimate penalty.
-If you are going through the appeals process in a death penalty case, get a free case review from a criminal defense attorney in your area now to learn more.
+If you are going through the appeals process in a death penalty case, or any criminal appeal, you should contact an experienced criminal defense attorney in your area now to learn more.